ziyi-zhang/Zebrafish/README.md

 <br />
 <br />

 This repository contains a sample implementation of our algorithm to compute traction stresses.
+Please refer to the technical supplemental material for the detailed description and pseudo-code of our algorithm.

 ### Installing